ducphamle2/Distributed-System-20192/chapter6/theoratical_exercises/answers_1.md

 **a)**:

-It is not absolutely correct.
-It is only correct when there's no deviation between the tim
+It is not absolutely correct, it is only correct when time from P to S equals time from S to P. This is because RTT/2 means the request time from P to S and the response time from S to P are equal.
+However, in reality this is not the case, and there will be deviation between the two request and response time, so the formula is not absolutely correct.

 **b)**: